-- It would enable providers to plan: FES providers anecdotally report that half of their intake are ESOL learners.
+- It would enable providers to plan: Further education and skills providers anecdotally report that half of their intake are English for speakers of other languages (ESOL) learners.
 A marker would enable better data and assist providers with planning for this cohort. - It would result in accurate national data: Data are only available on only one type of ESOL provision: discrete 19+.
 Providers, the DfE, funding bodies, and Ofsted lack data on ESOL enrolments, retention, and outcomes for all types of provision (i.e., study programmes, adult provision, and apprenticeships).
 This information is key to understanding the size and nature of the ESOL cohort and progression across different provision types.
-It would also inform course provision and help monitor impact at various levels: from sector and provision type to local providers. - Providers, mayoral combined authorities (MCAs), and other stakeholders agree with the need for it: 95% of respondents to The Bell Foundation's recent consultation with sector stakeholders, agreed with the rationale and recommendations on the need for ESOL data collection. - It would enable providers to track enrolment and outcome data: Once the ESOL ILR marker has been introduced, providers should use enrolment and outcome data to monitor impact on learning and learners' progress, and to inform course planning and quality improvements. - Ensuring value for public expenditure: A response received from an MCA lead in response to our recent consultation on ESOL qualifications expresses this well:

-"Allied to our feedback on data currency, we believe it is imperative to demonstrate impact of public investment.
-To this end, completion of the [ILR data] field should be mandatory.
-By extension, given central government's commitment towards increasing devolution - demonstrated through the recent Trailblazing Deals with the West Midlands Combined Authority and the Greater Manchester Combined Authority - this requirement should be extended to MCAs as a minimum.
+It would also inform course provision and help monitor impact at various levels: from sector and provision type to local providers. - Providers, mayoral combined authorities (MCAs), and other stakeholders agree with the need for it: 95% of respondents to The Bell Foundation's recent consultation with sector stakeholders, agreed with the rationale and recommendations on the need for ESOL data collection. - It would enable providers to track enrolment and outcome data: Once the ESOL individualised learner record marker has been introduced, providers should use enrolment and outcome data to monitor impact on learning and learners' progress, and to inform course planning and quality improvements. - Ensuring value for public expenditure: A response received from an MCA lead in response to our recent consultation on ESOL qualifications expresses this well: - "Allied to our feedback on data currency, we believe it is imperative to demonstrate impact of public investment.
+To this end, completion of the [individualised learner record data] field should be mandatory.
+By extension, given central government's commitment towards increasing devolution demonstrated through the recent Trailblazing Deals with the West Midlands Combined Authority and the Greater Manchester Combined Authority this requirement should be extended to MCAs as a minimum.
 Failure to do so would undermine policy coherence and risk lessening the return on investment for the public purse in any national/regional intervention."